SharinaS/Cloud-Engineering-Fundamentals/cloudfront.md

 Amazon CloudFront is a fast content delivery network (CDN) service that securely delivers **data, videos, applications, and APIs** to customers globally with low latency, high transfer speeds, all within a developer-friendly environment.

-* The end result is that the application origins don’t need to scale to meet demands for static content.
+> Thus, application origins don’t need to scale to meet demands for static content.

 Delivers webpages and other webcontent based on the geographical location of the user, content and the server.